jungleistx/wolt_delivery_calculator/README.md

 ```

 ## Specifications for the task
+Implement an HTTP API (single POST endpoint) which calculates the delivery fee based on the information in the request payload (JSON) and includes the calculated delivery fee in the response payload (JSON).

 Rules for calculating a delivery fee
 * If the cart value is less than 10€, a small order surcharge is added to the delivery price.
 The surcharge is the difference between the cart value and 10€.
 For example if the cart value is 8.90€, the surcharge will be 1.10€.
 * A delivery fee for the first 1000 meters (=1km) is 2€.
 If the delivery distance is longer than that, 1€ is added for every additional 500 meters that the courier needs to travel before reaching the destination.
 Even if the distance would be shorter than 500 meters, the minimum fee is always 1€.